outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - function to translate interface query logic into interface language (combination of core functions (find/build) & other core components)
     - function-usage-intent::output or demand::supply combination/merging/building/matching functions (alternatively formatted as a solution-finding query for a problem or lack-resource matching function) as an alternative solution to ads
     - decision points (required/optional resolution of variables to constants, as in selecting a variable value)
-      - identify when a method & data set can be determined to be capable of deriving the answer to a prediction function problem
+      - identify when a method & data set can be identifyd to be capable of deriving the answer to a prediction function problem
     - alternative intent coordination & compatability of metrics
       - calculating interactivity by coordinating/adjacent/convertible structures